Foundations for an Abstract Proof Theory in the Context of Horn Rules: Introduction

+The relationship between labeled sequent systems and reachability nested systems has been explored in a series of papers~\cite{CiaLyoRamTiu21,GorRam12,Lyo21,Lyo21thesis,Lyo21a}.
+These numerous case studies led to the realization that, in many settings, structural rule elimination can be used to transform labeled sequent proofs into nested sequent proofs and that structural rule introduction can be used for the converse transformation.
+These observations led to the formulation of a methodology, referred to as \emph{structural refinement}, for extracting reachability nested systems from labeled sequent systems.
+The central idea was to leverage the automatic construction procedures of labeled systems along with structural rule elimination to transform labeled systems into reachability nested systems (see~\cite{Lyo21thesis}).
+This methodology did, in fact, lead to the identification of numerous new reachability nested systems~\cite{LyoBer19,Lyo21thesis,Lyo21a,Lyo22a,Lyo25}.

+The current paper can be seen as the end result of the first author's work on structural refinement, yet goes significantly beyond this work.
+While structural refinement offers guidelines on how one might extract a reachability nested system from a given labeled sequent system, this work presents concrete calculus transformation algorithms that have the ability to definitively transform labeled sequent systems into reachability nested systems and vice-versa.
+Furthermore, this paper establishes general permutation and simulation relationships between inference rule types, along with novel operations (absorption and fracturing) for synthesizing and analyzing inference rules.
+This allows for a number of proof transformations to be defined, including structural rule elimination and introduction.

-This paper is organized as follows: In \sect~\ref{sec:overview}, we explain how our framework was designed by abstracting general underlying patterns appearing in calculi, considering various inference rule types and proof manipulation techniques.
+\textbf{Organization of Paper.} In \sect~\ref{sec:overview}, we explain how our framework was designed by abstracting general underlying patterns appearing in calculi, considering various inference rule types and proof manipulation techniques.
 In \sect~\ref{sec:abstract-calc}, we define our framework, and then put it to use in \sect~\ref{sec:perm-sim} to establish a large number of permutation and simulation relationships between various inference rule types.
-In \sect~\ref{sec:generic-algs}, we demonstrate how abstract calculi can be converted into lattices of polynomially equivalent calculi.
-Finally, in \sect~\ref{sec:conclusion}, we discuss how nested and labeled systems can be identified with top and bottom elements of lattices, and discuss avenues for future research.
-Due to space constraints, we defer all proofs to the appendix.
+In \sect~\ref{sec:generic-algs}, we demonstrate how abstract calculi can be converted into lattices of polynomially equivalent calculi and specify our generic calculus and proof transformation algorithms.
+We also discuss how reachability nested and labeled systems can be identified with top and bottom elements of these lattices.
+Subsequently, in \sect~\ref{sec:example}, we give an example showing how our abstract framework can be instantiated and used to generate a lattice of polynomially equivalent calculi for the modal logic $\sfour$.
+Finally, in \sect~\ref{sec:conclusion}, we conclude and discuss avenues for future research.